 Students are expected to be in the classroom and ready to begin work when the tardy bell sounds.
 Students are considered tardy if arriving at their assigned location (including class and lunch) after the bell has sounded.
-A one-minute warning chime MAY sound as a courtesy, but students are expected to be in class by the time the bell sounds, whether the courtesy chime has sounded or not.

-- Students who arrive after 7:35 a.m. must report to the attendance. - Students who are five or more minutes late to hours two through seven will be sent to the office with a discipline referral card for a conference with an administrator. - If students are detained by the office or by a teacher, they must obtain a pass from the person who detained them.
+- Students who arrive after 7:30 a.m. must report to the attendance. - Students who are five or more minutes late to hours two through seven will be sent to the office with a discipline referral card for a conference with an administrator. - If students are detained by the office or by a teacher, they must obtain a pass from the person who detained them.
 All tardies will be considered unexcused unless the teacher provides written verification. - Students having unexcused tardies will be assigned detentions.
 Failure to attend detention for excessive tardies may result in Four-Hour Detention, In-School-Suspension or Out-of-School Suspension.